CatGT: Tshift, CAR, Gfix

 Figure panels (from SpikeGLX FileViewer):

-Before version 2.2, and before tshift was implemented, CatGT offered a -gbldmx option.
-This separated the channels into groups that are sampled concurrently so suffer no time shifts within the group.
-CAR was performed on a group by group basis which often outperformed CAR on all channels.
-Because the number of channels in a multiplex group was small the averages were noisier than we can achieve by tshifting all channels into one large group and applying CAR after that.
+• Because the number of channels in a multiplex group is small the averages are noisier than we can achieve by tshifting all channels into one large group and applying CAR after that.

 CatGT offers the option to do local CAR over a ring of channels.
 The idea is that for each channel a disk is used to average the signal of neighbor channels, but an inner disk (containing a potential spike footprint) is excluded from the average.
 You get to specify the inner and outer disk radii in units of channels.